Support with AFHEA Applications

 - Begin planning your application for Associate Fellowship (AFHEA).

-- Completion of at least the two core courses in the GTA Programme (GTAP), namely Introduction to Learning and Teaching and Introduction to Assessment and Feedback for Learning.
+- Have successfully completed the two GTAP core courses: Introduction to Learning and Teaching and Introduction to Assessment and Feedback for Learning.

 - Be in the process of applying for Associate Fellowship (AFHEA).